pedrohasantos/IRA-densenet-madeiro-pibic/README.md

 ### Acknowledgements

-This project was developed as part of a PIBIC undergraduate research program, under the supervision of **Prof. Madeiro**, replicating and extending the IRA-DenseNet201 architecture proposed by Hosny et al. (2026).
+This project was developed as part of a PIBIC undergraduate research program, replicating and extending the IRA-DenseNet201 architecture proposed by Hosny et al. (2026).

 ### License